-Engine Oil Additives / Engine Oil Flushes
+Engine Oil Additives/Engine Oil Flushes

 Do not add anything to the oil.
-The recommended oils with the starburst symbol that meet GM Standard GM4718M are all that is needed for good performance and engine protection.
+The recommended oils with the dexos specification and displaying the dexos certification mark are all that is needed for good performance and engine protection.

 Engine oil system flushes are not recommended and could cause engine damage not covered by the vehicle warranty.